 The Halls Gap Zoo offers animal experiences such as feeding the giraffes, holding meerkats and meeting the rhinos.
 The Zoo features BBQ and picnic areas, toilets and a kid’s playground for visitors to enjoy making it one of the best things to do in the Grampians that doesn’t break the bank.

 You also have the option of feeding some of the goats and sheep who wander the feeding area looking to eat all the food you have!
 Bags can be purchased at the entry.

 Need more Victorian holiday inspiration?
 11 of the very best Victoria beaches

 Halls Gap activities – The Pinnacles lookout

 The Pinnacles is the signature lookout of the Grampian National Park.
-If you are looking at any tourist information on the Grampians and Halls Gap the Pinnacles are heavily featured in all promotions on the National Park.
+If you are looking at any tourist information on the Grampians, the Pinnacles are heavily featured in all promotions on the National Park.
 Why?
 Because there you get the most stunning and sensational views over the Grampians National Park.

 - The easiest way is from the Sundial car park which requires an easy 4.2-kilometre return walk.
 Keep an eye out for Koalas and Emus on the walk.
 This is by far the best way to go if you are visiting Halls Gap with kids and you will even get a pram along this path if you need to.

-- The third route is only for the fittest and experienced hikers.
+- The third route is only for the fittest and most experienced hikers.
 You can start from the base of the hill at Halls Gap.
 You will need at least 5 hours to return to make this bushwalk walk.
-You must make sure you are physically able to do this and have enough water with you for the entire trip.
+You must ensure you can do this and have enough water with you for the entire trip.

-One of the easiest things to do in Halls Gap during your stay in the Grampians is to wander Main Street.
+One of the easiest things to do during your stay in the Grampians is to wander Main Street.
 The picturesque town has a number of shops that sell local produce, fresh ice cream and other treats for you to enjoy.

 Take flight over the Grampians